Scheduled MonumentsEnglandBridge, north end of Tilford Green

 What is Bridge, north end of Tilford Green?

-Bridge, north end of Tilford Green is a medieval bridge of stone construction that spans the River Wey in the parish of Tilford, Surrey.
+Bridge, at the north end of Tilford Green, is a medieval stone bridge crossing the River Wey in Surrey.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005937.

 Who is responsible for protecting Bridge, north end of Tilford Green?